 One of the most popular posts I’ve written on this blog is a post I wrote some time ago about how I’m able to put away as much as $50,000 in FDIC-insured savings accounts that earn a guaranteed 5% interest.
-It’s by far my most commented-on blog post, garnering well over 500 comments over its lifetime.
-The reception to this post demonstrates that there are a lot of people out there looking for ways to get much more than the standard 0.5% to 1% that your typical high-yield savings accounts pay.
+It’s probably my most commented-on post, garnering well over 500 comments in its lifetime.

 - Set Up A 6.17% Interest Account With Digital Federal Credit Union (DCU)